What’s the best marketing strategy for your vacation rental business?

 In this post we’ll give you a 10,000 foot view on vacation rental marketing, covering both the main pillars of a successful Airbnb/Vrbo listing and the basics of developing your own off-platform marketing strategy.

 Creating a Successful Vacation Rental Listing

 Step one: make your rental photo-worthy.
-Step two: hire a pro photographer to accurately capture its “wow factor. ” These two marketing steps are non-negotiable in the current vacation rental marketing landscape.
+Step two: hire a pro photographer to accurately capture its “wow factor. ” Not all real estate photographers are great at vacation rental photography!
+These two marketing steps are non-negotiable in the current vacation rental marketing landscape.
 Without high-quality photos, it will be difficult to find success on the listing sites, where options are plentiful in most markets.

 - Be prepared to pay a little bit more for a skilled photographer, preferably one with real estate/architectural experience and an online portfolio that shows you what they can do.

 - Before the photographer arrives, do a bit of staging: set the table, drape a comfy blanket over the sofa, arrange fresh flowers, etc.

 - When crafting your listing, be sure to use the photo captions to further enhance the photos.
 After all, photos can’t show if the pool is heated or if the mattress is memory foam!

 - Your feature photo is important—this is what will pull in potential guests.
 Take a look at the feature photos of comparable properties in your market.